wwood/galah/docs/README.md

 nucleotide identity (ANI), and chooses a single member of each cluster as the representative.

+Galah also determines MIMAG quality scores for genomes based on their completeness, contamination and the presence of rRNA and tRNA genes.

+## Clustering

 Galah uses a greedy clustering approach to speed up genome dereplication, relative to e.g. [dRep](https://drep.readthedocs.io/), particularly when there are many closely related genomes (i.e. >95% ANI).
 Generated cluster